 Use our house deposit calculator to see how much you need to save each week with a Lifetime ISA and its bonus to get to your deposit target.
 Simply tell us how much you are aiming to save for a deposit, and when you hope to have your deposit by, then we’ll calculate your weekly savings plan.

 Getting a foot on the property ladder can seem like a pipe dream, but with the help of the Lifetime ISA, your first home could be closer than you think. 🏠🔑

-The standard 25% government withdrawal penalty means that from 6 April 2021, if you withdraw money for any reason other than buying your first home or for retirement, you will have to pay a 25% government penalty on the amount you withdraw.
+If you need to withdraw money for any reason other than buying your first home or for retirement, you’ll pay a 25% government penalty on the amount you withdraw.
 This means you’ll get back less than you’ve put in.
-Please note, this excludes investment gains/losses for a Stocks & Shares Lifetime ISA.
+Please note, this excludes investment gains/losses and fees for a Stocks & Shares Lifetime ISA.

 If you’re using a Lifetime ISA for retirement, it’s treated differently for tax purposes compared to a pension.
 Remember, tax treatment depends on your individual circumstances and may be subject to change in future.
 If you pay into a Lifetime ISA and opt out of your workplace pension, you will not benefit from any employer-matched contributions and it may affect your current and future entitlement to means-tested state benefits.
 If considering the Lifetime ISA for the purposes of retirement, we recommend you speak with an independent financial advisor.